ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

   roaudit
+    Specifies whether to assign the ROAUDIT attribute to the user.

-    Whether the user should have full responsibility for auditing the use of system resources.
+    When enabled, the user has responsibility for auditing system resources with read\-only access to audit records and settings.

+    In RACF output, this appears under the user's ATTRIBUTES list.

+    Requires the SPECIAL attribute to modify.

     | **required**: False
     | **type**: bool